skx/nanoexec/README.md

 ------------------------------------------

-This repository contains a simple client/server "thing" which allows for the execution of remote commands via a shared nanonmsg queue.
+This repository contains a simple client/server "thing" which allows for the execution of remote commands via a shared [nanonmsg](http://nanomsg.org/) queue.

 In brief:

-* There is a central host which issues commands.
+* There is a central host creates a queue through which commands can be broadcast.
-* There are an arbitrary number of listeners, which subscribe to messages from that master host.
+* There are an arbitrary number of listeners, which subscribe to the master-queue.
    * When a message is seen for the current host it will be executed.

 How is this useful?
 Well it could allow client-side operations to be remotely initiated by a central host.

-For example I have a sysadmin tool called Slaughter, which is something like cfengine, but without the client-server part.
+For example I have a sysadmin tool called [Slaughter](http://www.steve.org.uk/Software/slaughter/), which is something like cfengine, but without the client-server part.
 Each host must have a crontab entry installed to run the tool once an hour or so.

-If _this_ system were installed on all managed nodes the central hub could instruct them to trigger immediately
+If _this_ system were installed on all managed nodes then the central hub could instruct them to trigger execution immediately.